leandrobrunner/lwc-signals/README.md

 Note: If you are not running as Administrator, enable Developer Mode on Windows to allow symlink creation.

-### Step 3: Start Using LWC Signals

-You can now import and use the library in your Lightning Web Components.
-See the Usage section of the README for examples.

 ## Core Concepts